spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/introduction.md

 </br>
 </br>
 * **The multiserver zoning shooter tutorial**: </br>
-Learn more about the the GDK's functionality by implementing shooting across the boundaries of different servers simulating one game world.
+Learn more about the the GDK's functionality by implementing shooting across the boundaries of different servers computing one game world.
 In this tutorial, you will set up a new game; the Mutliserver Shooter Game.
 </br>
 </br>
 * **The porting guide**: <br/>